toopkungza/JournalKeeper/README.md

-# JournalKeeper
+# Simple Python Journal CLI Application

-A lightweight SQLite-based journaling application that helps you organize and track entries by subject categories.
+A command-line interface (CLI) application for creating and managing simple journal entries categorized by subject, built using Python and SQLite.

 ## Overview